 If you are a Full Access user or the Account Owner, you’ll be able to head into Settings and choose Staff Permissions.
 Whoever is listed as the owner will have a black badge saying, ‘Account Owner’ next to their name.

-If you are listed as the owner in error, you can click the blue Transfer Ownership text next to the name of the correct person on the list.
-If you should be listed as the Account Owner and aren’t, you will need to have whoever is currently listed Transfer Ownership to you.
+- Step Two: if you are listed as the Account Owner in error, click the blue Transfer Ownership text next to the correct person’s name.
+If you should be listed as the Account Owner and aren’t, you can ask whoever is currently listed to Transfer Ownership to you.

 Picture this: you’ve signed in to the computer at the reception desk, but you’re called out of the room suddenly and forget to sign out.
 During that time, anyone (a colleague, patient, or potentially even someone walking by your clinic) could access your device and everything accessible on your profile.
 Yikes!